 The music doesn’t have a catchy melody or rhythm because this might cause our brain to hook into a certain melody or focus on a repeated beat — preventing us from entering into a meditative state.

 While it might sound like a “new age” concept, the practice of healing bodies through sound is actually thousands of years old.
 In fact, sound healing traces its roots back to ancient civilizations in Greece, Egypt, and India.
 These societies believed in the transformative healing power of sound and used methods such as singing bowls, chanting, and tuning forks to promote a harmonious environment for the body to heal from various mental and physical conditions.
-For instance, the ancient Greeks used sound vibration to aid in digestion, treat mental issues, and induce sleep.
-It wasn’t until the 19th century, however, that researchers started working on proving the correlation between sound and healing.
+Let’s take a closer look!

 A guided session lasts anywhere between 15 and 60 minutes.
-At the end, providers typically turn off the sounds slowly, guide us back to a feeling of awareness, and transition us into a seated position.
+At the end, practitioners typically turn off the sounds slowly, guide us back to a feeling of awareness, and transition us into a seated position.

 Experts believe sonic waves hold the potential to heal the body by helping “tune” the nervous system.
 The idea is that the harmonious, calming sounds relax our muscles and cause our breathing to slow and our heart rate and blood pressure to drop.
-This activates the parasympathetic nervous system, releasing endorphins and suppressing our body’s fight-or-flight response
+This activates the parasympathetic nervous system, releasing endorphins and suppressing our body’s fight-or-flight response.

 What Are the Benefits of a Sound Bath?

-• Mental health benefits.
 Studies show that sound baths may help treat mental health conditions, such as depression and anxiety.
 One study found that tension, anxiety, and negative moods decreased significantly after participants experienced a sound bath.

-found that heart rate and other vitals that indicate anxiety improved in those who listened to Tibetan singing bowls before undergoing surgery.
+Another study found that heart rate and other vitals that indicate anxiety improved in those who listened to Tibetan singing bowls before undergoing surgery.
 In general, sound baths can help people better handle negative emotions and improve distressed mood, tension, anger, and anxiety.
 They can also contribute to an increased sense of well-being.

 Experts believe that because stress is associated with health conditions like diabetes and heart disease, sound baths may be a good preventative strategy to reduce the risk of chronic health conditions.
 However, more research is needed to confirm this theory.

-Who Can Benefit Most From Sound Baths?
+Who Can Benefit Most From Sound Bath Healing?

 Experts say that the only person they might advise not to experience one is someone who has had a concussion or who is overly sensitive to noise: the vibrations might cause a headache because of their volume or intensity.
-Some experts also caution against participating in sessions during pregnancy, but when offered by a trained practitioner, they’re generally considered safe.
+Some experts also caution against participating in sessions during pregnancy, but when offered by a specialized practitioner, they’re generally considered safe.

 Those of us who struggle with anxiety, depression, and stress might find them particularly beneficial.
-Similarly, sound baths may be good for someone who has had a difficult time connecting with traditional meditation or yoga, but who wants to experience the same relaxation benefits.
+Similarly, sound baths may be good for someone who has had a difficult time connecting with traditional meditation or yoga, but who wants to experience the same benefits.
 For instance, people who overthink or have excessive thoughts often struggle with traditional meditation.
 With sound baths, however, it’s often easier to let go, relax, and be in the moment.

 In fact, sound can impact us quite quickly — and usually without us noticing it or being aware of the changes in our body.
 For instance, think about the songs on your playlist that elicit strong emotions.
 Maybe we were feeling sad, but all of a sudden a song comes on that brings us to a happy memory.
 Similarly, sound waves do the work for us, calming the body and helping us feel safe enough to drop into a meditative state quickly and deeply.